bogdanbojan/moviesplatform/README.md

 *Things to improve* :

 - Naming - I'm not fully content with the naming.
-Adjustments can always be made on this part after all..
+Adjustments can always be made on this part, after all..
 - Application struct is in `api/web/server`.
-Which is a bit weird - I had some problems with importing it into other packages and that's why it's there atm.
 - `errors.go` and `log.go` could be moved somewhere else.
-- Project structure maybe